schrilax/schrilax.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Research Scientist with Amobee Research.
 Prior to this, I was a Research Scientist with Criteo Research.
 Broadly my work encompasses applying different Machine Learning, Deep Learning and NLP techniques to solve related problems.
-My research focuses on designing & implementing novel algorithms which enable large-scale learning and include:
+My research focuses on designing & implementing novel algorithms which enable large-scale learning and includes:

 * Machine/Deep Learning
 * Natural Language Processing (NLP)